extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-manifest/README.md

 - When entrypoints (HTML or script lists) change at runtime, the plugin warns and asks the dev server to restart to avoid inconsistent incremental rebuilds.
 - Public folder convention: files referenced from `public/` (or `/...` which maps to the extension root) are copied to the output root by the special-folders plugin.
 Manifest paths declared as `public/foo.png` are rewritten to `foo.png` in the emitted manifest so browsers can load them from the root.
 - Leading `/` in manifest paths is treated as extension root (relative to the directory containing `manifest.json`), not the OS filesystem root.
 This matches industry expectations where `/` denotes public root in web bundles.
 - Early failure: manifest-referenced files (icons, JSON, scripts, HTML) are validated during compilation.
-Missing files cause compilation errors and are logged to stderr before any browser launch.
+Missing files cause compilation errors and are logged to stderr before any browser start.

 ## Include semantics